jonjonchu/jonjonchu.github.io/_posts/2020-04-03-MTA-Traffic-Analyses.md

 (abs( x - x.mean ) / x.std ) < 3

-If we did it right, that means the 0.3% of 'ENTRIES_DIFF' outliers in each turnstile will be removed.
+If we did it right, that means the 0.3% of 'ENTRIES_DIFF' outliers in each turnstile will be removed